austenrainer/stoic/README.md

 ### Fictive components

+A summary of the fictive components is provided below.

 | Guide word | Meaning |
 | ---------- | ---------- |
 | Not enough | Insufficient emphasis, clarity or focus on this fictive component |